-In anticipation of the 2021 NFL Draft taking place in Cleveland, Ohio, we have teamed up with the National Football League and their Inspire Change social justice campaign to curate a 21-Day Challenge around racial equity, social justice, and sports.
-Over the next few weeks, members of the NFL family will participate in the challenge; listening to podcasts, reading articles, and watching videos that deepen their understanding of topics such as racism and identity, systemic racism, and intersectionality.
+In anticipation of the 2021 NFL Draft taking place in Cleveland, Ohio, we teamed up with the National Football League and their Inspire Change social justice campaign to curate a 21-Day Challenge around racial equity, social justice, and sports.
+In the weeks leading up to the draft, members of the NFL family will participated in the challenge; listening to podcasts, reading articles, and watching videos that deepen their understanding of topics such as racism and identity, systemic racism, and intersectionality.

 - @NFL (Twitter & Instagram)